Modafinil is a wakefulness-promoting drug also known as a “eugeroic.”

 This is the main reason why people choose to take modafinil for boosting their focus and concentration.
 It may also serve as a useful tool for optimizing the process of motivation, helping us stick to our plans more easily.

 This can, therefore, increase our motivation to diet successfully.
-A lot of people can benefit from some extra motivation in order to stick it through until they reach their target weight goals.
+A lot of people can benefit from some extra motivation to stick it through until they reach their target weight goals.

 How to use Modafinil for Weight Loss